pdxparrot/ggj2020/SETUP.md

 * Game scenes must be added to the Build Settings
 * Game scenes require at least one SpawnPoint tagged with the player spawn tag in order for a player to spawn
+* Game scenes should have a level helper in them

 # Performance Notes